DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: Introduction

 \section{Introduction}

-Since the COVID-19 outbreak in 2020, countries around the world have been shrouded in the haze of the epidemic.
-Until now, people in many countries were at risk of infection.
-In the process of combating the epidemic, countries are actively working to avoid large-scale infection in their countries as part of their response to the epidemic.
-China, the United States and the United Kingdom have all developed vaccines against COVID-19 and called on people to get vaccinated.
-But the vaccine's protection period is limited, and many people are reluctant to get vaccinated.
-Therefore, effective testing is still needed to detect COVID-19 infected persons.
+Since the COVID-19 outbreak in 2020, countries all over the world have been shrouded in an eerie haze.
+Until recently, people in many countries were at risk of infection.
+Countries are actively working to avoid large-scale infection in their countries as part of their response to the epidemic.
+China, the United States, and the United Kingdom have all developed COVID-19 vaccines and have urged people to get vaccinated.
+However, the vaccine's protection period is limited, and many people are hesitant to be immunized.
+As a result, effective testing is still required to detect COVID-19 infected individuals.

 X-rays and computed tomography were the primary COVID-19 tests during the outbreak's early stages (CT).
-When medical images of the lungs show symptoms such as shadows, the patient is more likely to be infected with COVID-19 \cite{Xie2020}.
-At the beginning of the epidemic, this detection method achieved relatively good results at the start of the epidemic and played an important role in the further spread of the epidemic.
-With the development of research on COVID-19, swab test is considered to be a reliable method for detecting COVID-19 infection.
-At present, most countries use throat swab or nose swab test.
-In addition, some studies have shown that saliva may also be an effective test method \cite{Teo2021}.
-Other testing methods are being investigated in addition to the testing methods for infected people mentioned above.
-Numerous studies have shown that COVID-19 mainly damages lung tissue and affect the respiratory system \cite{Grieco2020}.
-Therefore, it is hypothesized that COVID-19 may lead to significant changes in the acoustic characteristics of the infected patients.
-Inspired by this, in this paper, we will explore a non-invasive method for detecting COVID-19 infected persons, which uses cough audio data to construct a classification model.
+When medical images of the lungs show symptoms such as shadows, the patient is more likely to have COVID-19, according to \cite{Xie2020}.
+This detection method produced relatively good results at the start of the epidemic and played an important role in the epidemic's spread.
+With the advancement of COVID-19 research, the swab test has become a reliable method of detecting COVID-19 infection.
+Currently, most countries use a throat swab or nose swab test.
+Furthermore, some studies have shown that saliva may be an effective test method. \cite{Teo2021}.
+Other testing methods are being investigated in addition to the methods for infected people mentioned above.
+Numerous studies have shown that COVID-19 primarily damages lung tissue and has an effect on the respiratory system, according to \cite{Grieco2020}.
+As a result, it is hypothesized that COVID-19 could cause significant changes in the acoustic characteristics of infected patients.
+We will investigate a non-invasive method for detecting COVID-19 infected individuals in this paper by using cough audio data to build a classification model.